 Dealing with the anthrax phobia, the ridiculous security measures and the Afghanistan war, this episode has a lot of premise since these issues were quite sensitve at the time.

 I found myself agreeing with the messages regarding the anthrax phobia (gas masks, checkpoints, confiscation of plastic scissors for being weapons – it’s all there).
 After all, excessive paranoia only leads to panic and a total loss of control.
 The most important message of the whole episode though was the presentation of the afghan kids (watch the episode if you haven’t), which look like arab doppelgangers of the four main characters.
 Really, those people over the Middle East and pretty much around the world are pretty much Average Joes like us.
-This is only intensified with the presentation of the Afghan kids receiving 4 dollars from students in the USA as aid while at the same time the have their homes destroyed.
+This is only intensified when showing receiving a few bucks as a gift from students in the USA as aid while at the same time the have their homes destroyed.